 We’ve already established that Vans are good for lifting, but they do come with a few restrictions.
 For one.
 The tip of a Van shoe is quite firm, which can limit the movement of your feet in any lift that requires the bending of feet or toes.

 The following are some lifts that you should avoid doing if you opt for lifting in Vans.

 - Lunges – the #1 workout to avoid when wearing vans is lunges.
 A lunge mainly involves bending your foot at the toe, which will be very difficult to execute with the way Vans are designed.
 Additionally, attempting to bend for a lunge will ruin the shoe itself and shorten its lifespan.

 - Any type of calf exercise – calf raises (such as downward dog, jump rope, standing wall calf stretch, seated calf raise, etc.) often involve toes bending to activate the calf muscles.
 So, you should also avoid performing any of them while wearing Vans.

 - Agility exercises – various agility boosters (such as dot drills, jump box drills, lateral ply metric jumps, etc) will have you standing on your toes and moving quickly.
 As such, Vans would be a nightmare for these exercises; use a pair of running shoes for agility training instead.

 - Running/Cardio – yes, these aren’t lifts, but you should still know better than to do them wearing Vans.

-As you can see, not all of these lifts are actually lifts, but you should avoid them in Vans regardless.
-Vans are good for lifts like deadlifts and squats, but for things like running, cardio, and agility boosters, they’re really bad.
+As you can see, not all of these lifts are actually lifts, but you should avoid them in Vans, regardless.
+Vans are good for deadlifts and squats, but they’re really bad for running, cardio, and agility boosters.